greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/function-summary.html.md

 | `@?` | `jsonpath` | Does JSON path return any item for the specified JSON value?| `'{"a":[1,2,3,4,5]}'::jsonb @? '$.a[*] ? (@ > 2)'` |
 | `@@` | `jsonpath` | Returns the result of JSON path predicate check for the specified JSON value.
 Only the first item of the result is taken into account.
 If the result is not Boolean, then `null` is returned.| `'{"a":[1,2,3,4,5]}'::jsonb @@ '$.a[*] > 2'` |

-**Note:**  The `||` operator concatenates two JSON objects by generating an object containing the union of their keys, taking the second object's value when there are duplicate keys.
+> **Note**  The `||` operator concatenates two JSON objects by generating an object containing the union of their keys, taking the second object's value when there are duplicate keys.
 All other cases produce a JSON array: first, any non-array input is converted into a single-element array, and then the two arrays are concatenated.
 It does not operate recursively; only the top-level array or object structure is merged.

-**Note:**  The `@?` and `@@` operators suppress the following errors: lacking object field or array element, unexpected JSON item type, and numeric errors.
+> **Note**  The `@?` and `@@` operators suppress the following errors: lacking object field or array element, unexpected JSON item type, and numeric errors.
 This behavior might be helpful while searching over JSON document collections of varying structure.

 #### <a id="topic_u4s_wnw_2z"></a>JSON Creation Functions